EBI-Metagenomics/EMG-docs/docs/analysis.rst

 rRNAs are identified and undergo taxonomic analysis as for raw reads above.
 Sequence regions encoding rRNAs are masked and protein coding sequences are predicted using a combined gene caller that utilises both `Prodigal <https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-119>`_ and FragGeneScan.
 In addition to rRNA-based taxonomic analyses, `DIAMOND <https://www.nature.com/articles/nmeth.3176>`_ is used to assign taxonomy to protein sequences, based on the top hit to the `UniRef90 <https://academic.oup.com/bioinformatics/article/31./6/926/214968>`_ database.

-Protein function is assigned in the form of InterProScan annotations, GO terms, and KEGG ortholog predictions, as described for the raw reads analysis pipeline above.
+Protein function is assigned in the form of InterProScan annotations, GO terms, and :term:`KEGG` ortholog predictions, as described for the raw reads analysis pipeline above.
-Additionally, clusters of orthologous groups (COGs) annotations and eggNOG functional descriptions are provided by the `eggNOG-mapper tool <https://www.biorxiv.org/content/10.1101/076331v1.full>`_
+Additionally, clusters of orthologous groups (:term:`COGs<COG>`) annotations and eggNOG functional descriptions are provided by the `eggNOG-mapper tool <https://www.biorxiv.org/content/10.1101/076331v1.full>`_

 KEGG ortholog annotations are further processed to produce KEGG pathway information, including module presence and completeness.
 Similarly, InterPro annotations for individual protein sequences are amalgamated to generate `Genome Properties <https://academic.oup.com/nar/article/47/D1/D564/5144958>`_ (GP), providing inference of higher level pathways and systems that may be present in the dataset.
-Finally, antiSMASH (REF) is used to identify and annotate biosynthetic gene clusters that code for the production of secondary metabolites.
+Finally, `antiSMASH <https://academic.oup.com/nar/article/45/W1/W36/3778252>`_ is used to identify and annotate biosynthetic gene clusters that code for the production of secondary metabolites.